Man's shawl or mantle (hinggi) with crayfish and 'coat of arms' design

-As in many parts of Indonesia, in Sumba textiles represent one of the most significant art forms.
-People wove them to fulfil ritual, ceremonial, and everyday functions.
+In Sumba, as in many parts of Indonesia, textiles represent one of the most significant art forms.
+The most fully developed textile tradition existed in the east of the island where textiles were made to fulfil ritual, ceremonial and everyday functions.
 One of the most distinctive Sumbanese cloths is the hinggi (man's shawl), a very large cloth decorated with bold designs in a warp ikat.
 Usually a pair is made; one is worn as a sarong, while the other is folded over the shoulder as a long scarf or used as a shawl.

-Asian Art Department, AGNSW, January 2012
+Asian Art Department, AGNSW, April 2016

 Symbols and Ceremonies: Indonesian Textile Traditions, Art Gallery of New South Wales, Sydney, 13 Apr 2006–28 May 2006